GST: Learn about Goods and Services Tax

 If your policy premium was due for payment on or after July 1, 2017, then GST will be applicable on your premium.
 In case you paid the premium in advance, the balance amount due if any, on account of GST will have to be paid after the GST implementation date.

-^Tax benefits may be available as per prevailing tax laws.
-Tax benefits under the policy are subject to prevailing conditions and provisions of the Income Tax Act, 1961.
-Goods and Services Tax and Cesses, if any, will be charged extra as per applicable rates.
-The tax laws are subject to amendments made thereto from time to time.
-Please consult your tax advisor for details
+^ Tax benefits are subject to conditions under Sections 80C, 80D, 10(10D), 115BAC and other provisions of the Income Tax Act, 1961.
+Goods and Services tax and Cesses, if any will be charged extra as per prevailing rates.
+Tax laws are subject to amendments made thereto from time to time.
+Please consult your tax advisor for more details.

 Comp/doc/Jan/2018/0761